Docker Default Networking 101

 Understanding Container Connectivity:

 When a container is started, it is automatically connected to the default bridge network.
-Each container on the same bridge network can communicate with each other using their IP addresses or container names.
-Docker also assigns a hostname to each container, making it easier to refer to them within the network.
+Containers on the same bridge network can communicate with each other using their IP addresses or container names.
+Docker also assigns each container a hostname, making it easier to refer to them within the network.

 Exposing Container Ports: